 The Advisory Panel (at least one of whom shall be a woman) consists of the Harassment Officer and at least two additional Fellows.
-(Note that the Harassment Officer will usually also be the Women's Advisor).
+(Note that the Harassment Officer will usually also be the Diversity and Equality Officer).
 Members are appointed by the Governing Body on the recommendation of the Nominating Committee (subject to the concurrence of the JCR President).
 Because the Dean may be expected to play a role in gathering evidence if a Complaints Tribunal is invoked, he or she will not normally be a member of the Advisory Panel.

-The Harassment Officer is Dr Anne Edwards and the members of the Advisory Panel are Professor Anne Davies, Dr Llewelyn Morgan and the Junior Deans.
+The Harassment Officer is Dr Anne Edwards and the other members of the Advisory Panel are Dr Giles Wiggs and the Junior Deans.